Behavior is a powerful form of communication and is one of the primary ways for people with dementia to communicate

 Join us to learn to decode behavioral messages, identify common behavior triggers, and learn strategies to help intervene with some of the most common behavioral challenges of Alzheimer’s disease.

 All attendees should arrive 15 minutes early to complete registration.
-Contact the CCESC office to request any special accommodations to attend this class, and to provide dietary restrictions.
+Contact the CCESC office to request any special accommodations to attend this class.

 Fallsburg Public Library